hammerheim-game/hammerheim-rules/7-equipment.md

 (Clan Pestilens members use this item instead of the normal Familiar).

-### Tome of Magic
+#### Tome of Magic

 _[Not available to Witch Hunters or Sisters of Sigmar]_

-Sometimes books of forbidden lore are offered for sale in the markets and dark alleys of the settlements around Mordheim.
+Sometimes books of forbidden lore are offered for sale in the markets and dark alleys of the settlements around Hammerheim.
-A tome of magic may be consumed by a wizard in order to add +1 to their wizard level and in the case of Mordheim wizards unlocks access to one lore of magic appropriate to their closest Warhammer counterpart.
+A tome of magic may be consumed by a wizard in order to add +1 to their wizard level and in the case of Hammerheim wizards unlocks access to one lore of magic appropriate to their closest Warhammer counterpart.
 A wizard may consume multiple tomes but may not increase their wizard level above 4.